dee0xeed/edsm-in-zig-demo-2/README.md

 Upon returning from `epoll_wait()` these events are transformed into messages and then delivered to destination state machine.
-Besides messages triggered by 'external world', machines can send messages to each other directly (see `engine/architecture.txt` in the sources).
+Besides messages triggered by 'external world', there are internal messages - machines can send them to each other directly (see `engine/architecture.txt` in the sources).

 ### Event sources (channels)